serpient/100-days-of-code/log.md

 # 100 Days Of Code Log - Start Date: December 28, 2017

+### Day 6: January 6, 2017
+**Today's Progress**: Finished wikipedia FCC mini-project and twitch.tv project as well.

+**Thoughts**: Good practice wtih API calls and CSS grid.
+Having trouble centering a row of CSS grid to align with another set of CSS grid elements below it.
+Had initial issues with packaging offline stream channels, but it wasnt because of the conditional (if/else), but because I called for properties not available in the null object.
+This would have been obvious if I looked at the developers tool console log more carefully.
 ### Day 5: January 5, 2017
 **Today's Progress**: Watching CS50 lecture 8 on python examples.
 Started back up on FCC wikipedia codepen project